archit1510130/SapientAssignment/README.md

 2. I have used central state management system that is redux with some middleware as Thunk and logger.

+3 .
+My main focus was on Minimum Re rendering of components , I have written the code in way also .So I did not extra care of Styling part.

 Other Improvement Ideas: